sedostheatre/sedos.co.uk/input/regular-events/simprov.md

 Improv is a great way to build confidence and develop performance skills in a very fun and safe environment.

-The Simprov team are returning with live sessions from 8 April 2022, at 7pm on Fridays at Theatre Deli, Studio 0 (2 Finsbury Avenue, London EC2M 2PF).
+The Simprov team are returning with live sessions from 8 April 2022, at 7pm on Fridays at Theatre Deli (107 Leadenhall Street, EC3A 4AF).
 The cost will be £5 per person (members or non-members alike).
 There is no session on Good Friday.

 Come join the fun and participate.
 We are a collaborative group, so feel free to bring some games for the group to try or just enjoy what other people bring.

 For more info, head to the [Simprov Facebook page.](https://www.facebook.com/groups/176792046058352/)